docker-archive/classicswarm/docs/install-manual.md

         $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise 172.30.0.161:4000 consul://172.30.0.161:8500

 Enter `docker ps`.
-From the output, verify that both a swarm and an consul container are running.
+From the output, verify that both a swarm and a consul container are running.
 Then, disconnect from the "manager0 & consul0" instance.

 Connect to the "manager1" instance and use `ifconfig` to get its IP address.
 Then, enter the following command, replacing `<manager1_ip>`.
 For example: